 Key Takeaways

 If you’re a real estate agent, it’s crucial that you have your terms clearly set out in writing.
-This way, you can also avoid any issues around commission payments and earnings between parties.
+This way, you can avoid any issues around commission payments and disputes between parties.

 If you need any help, our expert lawyers are always ready to chat.
-We also offer help with the following matters:
+We also offer assistance with a range of legal matters including Commercial Leases, Contracts, Intellectual Property, Franchising, Data & Privacy, Employment Law and Startups.

-If you would like a consultation on your options going forward, you can reach out to our team of legal consultants at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.
+If you’d like a consultation on your options going forward, you can reach out to our legal consultants at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.

 About Sprintlaw